Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Setup

-where $d_{\phi}$ is the distance measure \eqref{eq:DistanceMeasure} (which depends on $\phi$ by $g_{\phi}(\cdot)$ and $\tau$ is a temperature hyperparameter.
-This contrastive loss aims to minimize the distances between the samples transformed from the same original test sample, while maximizing the distances between those transformed from different original test samples.
-For the architecutre of $g_{\phi}$, we use a \emph{ResNet18} \cite{resnet} base encoder, that is, all \emph{ResNet18} layers up to the average pooling layer, followed by a fully-connected layer, a \emph{ReLU} non-linearity and another fully-connected layer.
+where $d_{\phi}$ is the distance measure \eqref{eq:DistanceMeasure} which depends on $\phi$ through the mapping $g_{\phi}(\cdot)$, and $\tau$ is a temperature hyperparameter.
+This contrastive loss aims to minimize the distances between the samples transformed from the same original test sample while maximizing the distances between those transformed from different original test samples.
+For the architecture of $g_{\phi}$, we use a ResNet18 \citep{resnet} base encoder, that is, all ResNet18 layers up to the average pooling layer, followed by a fully-connected layer, a \emph{ReLU} non-linearity and another fully-connected layer.
+We train one contrastive learning model per Bayesian inference method.
+In particular, we generate 1000 FVs per BNN, except for MultiSWAG.
+In MultiSWAG, we generate 100 FVs per ensemble member and train our distance on the concatenation of their FVs, thus resulting in 1000 total FVs.
+The number of augmented samples is $M=2$ (per original sample and epoch), and the augmentation is randomly chosen from ``Random Cropping'', ``Colorjitter'', and ``Horizontal Flipping''.
 We use stochastic gradient descent (SGD), where the contrastive loss \eqref{eq:ContrastiveLoss} with the batch size $N$ and the temperature $\tau = 0.5$ is minimized in each epoch.
-The number of augmented samples is $M=2$ (per original sample and epoch), and the augmentation is randomly chosen from ``Random Cropping'', ``Colorjitter'', and ``Horizontal Flipping''.
-We run SGD for 150 epochs on the CIFAR-100 based models, and for 250 epochs on the Places365 based models.
-For the contrastive clustering we used the implementation of the following public repository \url{https://github.com/Yunfan-Li/Contrastive-Clustering}.
+We run SGD for 150 epochs on the CIFAR-100, STL-10, and SVHN models, and for 250 epochs on the Places365 models.
+For the contrastive learning, we used the implementation of the following public repository available at \url{https://github.com/Yunfan-Li/Contrastive-Clustering}.